srudder16/groovybaby/README.md

 This repo holds Groovy script templates based on existing, publicly available validation rules.

-These scripts are meeant to be modified to verify rules of construction for GCIA, SAM, IML, DSDM, and JCDL Cameo models.
+These scripts are meant to be modified to verify rules of construction for GCIA, SAM, IML, DSDM, and JCDL Cameo models.

 By importing profiles that contain validation rules, a validation suite can be constructed and applied to a Cameo project.